 FSS escrow credits will be calculated monthly and in accordance with HUD regulations.
-Interest on the FSS escrow account balances will be allocated quarterly.

-2. Escrow Reports To Families
+2. Escrow Reports to Families

 Each FSS family will be sent an account statement at least once annually.
 The report will include the escrow balance at the beginning of the reporting period, the amount of the family's escrow credits for the period, any deductions made from the account for the period, the amount of interest earned for the period, and the total balance in the account at the end of the reporting period.